You may submit your candidate for consideration in any of the applicable categories, below.

 Open to professionals who work primarily on the capital side of the commercial real estate spectrum, including loan officers, underwriters, analysts and the like.
 These professionals’ companies may range from small, regional banks and credit unions, to national investment banks, CMBS and GSEs, to institutions, REITs and life companies.
 This award is not necessarily presented to the most active or prolific lenders in the field, but rather, the professionals that expertly navigate the current financial climate while ensuring a healthy risk/return scenario for their firms.

-Open to professionals that are involved in CRE ownership and investment—such as direct investors, acquisition leads, analysts or asset, portfolio and fund managers—within a private or public commercial real estate organization.
+Open to professionals that are involved in CRE ownership and investment—such as direct investors, acquisition leads, analysts or asset and portfolio managers—within a private or public commercial real estate organization.
 These professionals have played a significant role in expanding or repositioning their firm’s portfolio and balance sheet over the past year in response to market trends, and they exhibit a proven acumen for crafting investment strategies, evaluating risk and maximizing profits.

 Open to in-house or third-party marketing, media relations and communications professionals, acting on behalf of commercial real estate organizations.
 These individuals have achieved outstanding results through initiatives that demonstrate innovative strategies and outcomes.
 In addition to their reputation within the industry and relationships with clients and outlets, these professionals should also display proven track records of strategic planning and research, business development, working with management, communications, education and innovation.